i-c-stratigraphy/guide/pages/chron.md

 **8. Unconformities**
 Even though a surface of unconformity varies in age and time-value from place to place and is never universal in extent, certain unconformities may serve as useful guides to the approximate placement of chronostratigraphic boundaries.

-Unconformities, however, cannot fulfill the requirements for the selection of such boundaries (see section [9.H.3](defs#H)).
+Unconformities, however, cannot fulfill the requirements for the selection of such boundaries (see Section [9.H.3](#H)).

 **9. Orogenies**
 Crustal disturbances have a recognizable effect on the stratigraphic record.
 However, the considerable duration of many orogenies, their local rather than worldwide nature, and the difficulty of precise identification make them unsatisfactory indicators of worldwide chronostratigraphic correlation.